 Knowing what you are entitled to as a worker in California is important when going through a workers’ compensation trial.
 Our very own Keith More explains your benefits and rights:

-Any day on the job can end in personal injury.
+Any day on the job can end in a work injury.
 While employees in high-risk industries such as construction, oil and gas, and mining may be in more danger than others, even those in office jobs can suffer serious injuries.
 Traumatic events, repetitive motion injuries, strained muscles, and illnesses from toxic exposure all qualify as work-related injuries.
-Come to Bentley & More, LLP, for legal advice regarding workers’ compensation and personal injury claims after a workplace injury.
+Come to Bentley & More, LLP, for legal advice regarding workers’ compensation cases and personal injury claims after a workplace injury in Southern California .

 About Workplace Injuries